cds-astro/cds-moc-rust/crates/set/README.md

 The `purge` operation uses a write lock.

-## ToDo list

-* [ ] Create compact MOCs in which ranges of a single element (at the moc max_order) are replaced by a single value with a flag on the 2 LSB telling if the value id
-    + 0: a single cell
-    + 1: a range starting value
-    + 2: a range ending value

 ## Recall

 * Drop linux disk cache, in root mode: `sync; echo 3 > /proc/sys/vm/drop_caches`
 * Build for being compatible with a large range of systems, avoiding the GLIBC version error (see [this post](https://stackoverflow.com/questions/63724484/build-and-bind-against-older-libc-version)):
 > cargo build --target x86_64-unknown-linux-musl